jamesgarriss/onering/generation/weary-miserable-wounded.md

 A hero becomes Miserable when his current Hope score is equal to or lower than his Shadow rating.
 As long as a hero is Miserable, he is in danger of suffering a bout of madness and temporarily lose control of himself.

 ## Wounded

+A hero becomes Wounded when he receives a life-threatening blow, typically from combat.
+This is a serious predicament.